jepsen-io/maelstrom/README.md

 communication, daemonization, writing their own distributed test harness, and so on.

+## Install

+You'll need JDK8 or higher.
+Then [download the Maelstrom JAR](https://github.com/jepsen-io/maelstrom/releases/download/0.1.0/maelstrom-0.1.0-standalone.jar), drop it anywhere, and you're good to go.

 ## Quickstart

+Create a fresh directory to work in; Maelstrom creates some local files.
+You can use a checkout of this repository, or make an empty directory: `mkdir my-test`.

 An example Ruby implementation is in [demo/ruby.rb](demo/ruby.rb).
 We can test it by running: